rebtor/nl.rebtor.tuya/README.md

 A implementation of [TuyAPI] (https://github.com/codetheweb/tuyapi/) for use with homey.

 ## CHANGELOG
+* 3.1.1
+	- Small changes to readme
+* 3.1.0
+	- Deprecated all non generic devices.
+Updated images to fit appstore requirements
+* 3.0.0
+	- Homey pro 2023 ready, added automated discovery for generic devices (fill in the settings page), NEO, and LSC strip are now deprecated use the generic devices.
+* 2.1.4
+	- Fixed crash with multisocket devices
 * 2.1.3
 	- Fixed crash with multisocket devices
 * 2.1.2